stockeh/scalable-server-design/README.txt

 	2. Add or remove desired clients to the application.
 Each machine should be on a new line, and can all be unique or the same.
 Default is 25 machines

 		vim machine_list

+	3. Build the project using gradle

+		gradle build

-	3. Using the terminal, execute the run script to start the server and clients.
+	4. Using the terminal, execute the run script to start the server and clients.
 (Optional) add an argument, integer, to launch more than one instance on a given host.

 		./run.sh 2